hackerb9/fonttable/README.md

 ## Usage

+fonttable: Show every Unicode character in your terminal.

-    fonttable [ -c ] [ -s ] [ -u ] [ START..END ]
+Usage: fonttable [ -c ] [ -s ] [ -u ] [ START..END ] [ -f FONT ]
 	-c | --cache
 		Use cached UnicodeData.txt embedded in this script.
 		Usually the cached version is only used if the file is not in /usr/share/unicode/ or the current directory.
 	-s | --show-unihan
-                Show Chinese, Japanese, Korean data from the Unihan database.
+		Also show CJK data from the Unihan database.
+		The default is to not show characters that Unicode has designated as mappings to other standards.
-                Default is to only show characters from UnicodeData.txt -u | --unihan-cache
+	-u | --unihan-cache
 		Use a cached copy of the list of valid CJK characters instead of looking for Unihan_DictionaryIndices.txt.
 	START..END
 		Show range from START to END, inclusive.
 (Hexadecimal).
 		START defaults to 0, END defaults to infinity.
-            Multiple ranges are allowed: fonttable 2590..f 1fb00..ff
+		Multiple ranges are allowed: fonttable 2590..f 1fb00..ff -f FONT | --font-name FONT
+		Show every Unicode glyph which is defined in FONT.
+		(Does not display in FONT, only shows character coverage.)

         UnicodeData.txt contains around 30,000 characters.
         Unihan adds another 70,000.

+____

+## About --font-name

+The -f / --font-name option is like the range option, but it shows only the codepoints that are defined in a specific font (and that are marked as normal, printable characters in Unicode).
+For example:

+    fonttable -f MyriadPro

+### Caveat 1: Does not use the named font

+Note that being a terminal application, fonttable will show the codepoints in the default font, not in whatever font is being examined.

+### Caveat 2: FontConfig is required

+Your machine must have FontConfig, which will be true for Debian GNU/Linux and derivatives, but may not be true universally.
+Additionally, the fontname must in a format FontConfig likes.
+For
+example:

+    fonttable -f LTCCaslon                          # Works
+    fonttable -f "LTC Caslon"                       # Works
+    fonttable -f "LTC Caslon Swash Long Regular"    # Works

+But, as it happens:

+    fonttable -f Caslon                     # Does Not Work fonttable -f "LTC Caslon Swash Long"    # Does Not Work

+If you are unsure of the name, try `fc-list | grep -i caslon`.
+You may also specify a font filename directly.
+For example:

+    fonttable ~/.local/share/fonts/P22CezannePro.ttf

+### Caveat 3: Decorative and expert fonts

+Some decorative and expert fonts define glyphs at unusual character codepoints which are not standard Unicode.
+Those characters will not be found by this script.
+For example:

+	fonttable -f AdobeWoodType		# Shows no glyphs!

 ____